 Looking forward to that prize.

-That’s all I have to say about the poetry competitions, but while we’re discussing quantum mechanics, it seems an opportune time to share something from my university days —namely an assignment I wrote in the year 2000 for the subject Advanced Professional English (the same subject for which I wrote this), on the subject of quantum computers.
+That’s all I have to say about the poetry competitions, but while we’re discussing quantum mechanics, it seems an opportune time to share something from my university days — an assignment I wrote in the year 2000 for the subject Advanced Professional English (the same subject for which I wrote this), on the subject of quantum computers.

 Bear in mind that this was written almost a decade ago, and by a humble not-yet-blogger who never studied physics beyond First Year.
 I haven’t kept up with it at all, but physics has moved on since then.
 For one thing, the emphasis now seems to be less “how many particles can you entangle?“, and more “how long can you keep them that way?“.
 Also, a few more catchphrases such as “decoherence” have trickled down to the popular science books.